sebascert/dsa/README.md

 # C Data Structures and Algorithms

-This repository provides a collection of common Data Structures and Algorithms implemented in C. [DSA_LIST.md](DSA_LIST.md) contains all the data structures and algorithms and corresponding dependencies.
+DSA is a collection of common Data Structures and Algorithms implemented in
+C. [DSA_LIST.md](DSA_LIST.md) contains all the data structures and algorithms and corresponding dependencies.

 # Usage